Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/sdk-programming-guide/secure-channel-protocol-3.md

 (CCID) messages.
 That is, APDUs and responses are encrypted and contain checksums.
 If executed properly, the only entities that can see the contents of the messages (and verify their correctness) will be the YubiKey itself and authorized applications.
-This protocol is produced by GlobalPlatform, an industry consortium of hardware security vendors that produce standards.
+This protocol is produced by <a href="https://globalplatform.org/">GlobalPlatform</a>, an industry consortium of hardware security vendors that produce standards.

 Think of SCP03 as wrapping or unwrapping commands and responses.
 Before sending the actual